JakesMD/typesafe-supabase/README.md

 - [x] ⚡️ Minimal setup
 - [x] ⚡️ Minimal code generation

+## A Quick Update & Future Vision

+I've been working on a new and improved version of this package: [`typesafe_postgrest`](https://github.com/JakesMD/typesafe-postgrest):
+- [x] Better API
+- [x] Almost zero boilerplate
+- [x] Even less code generation (you can do it by hand if you want)
+- [x] Custom models (instead of just `SupaRecord`)
+- [x] Generic for any Postgres database, not just Supabase

+This package will become an extension of `typesafe_postgrest` that handles the Supabase specifics for you.

+You'll find the new `typesafe_supabase` package in the `beta` branch.

 ## 🎮 Basic Usage

 > 🚧 **WIP!** This package is still under development.
 Use it with caution and [file any potential issues you see](https://github.com/JakesMD/typesafe-supabase/issues).